AndreiFAD/Raspberry_Pi_Zero_W-Wireless_Router_with_VPN/README.md

 `passsdsaddsas`

 Run OpenVPN and connect example to USA:<br>
-$ sudo openvpn –config “/etc/openvpn/us-dal.prod.surfshark.com_udp.ovpn” –auth-user-pass “/etc/openvpn/auth.txt”
+$ sudo openvpn –config "/etc/openvpn/us-dal.prod.surfshark.com_udp.ovpn" –auth-user-pass "/etc/openvpn/auth.txt"

-And if “Initialization Sequence Completed” you can using and test on https://whatismycountry.com
+And if "Initialization Sequence Completed" you can using and test on https://whatismycountry.com

 ## Raspberry Pi Zero W build with USB WIFI adapter and with USB